 Section 16(a) of the Exchange Act requires our directors, executive officers and holders of ten percent (10%) or more of our common stock (collectively, "Reporting Persons") to file with the SEC initial reports of ownership and reports of changes in ownership of our common stock and any other equity securities.
-Based on a review of the copies of the reports furnished to us, the Reporting Persons complied with all applicable Section 16(a) filing requirements.
+Based on a review of the copies of the reports furnished to us, the Reporting Persons complied with all applicable Section 16(a) filing requirements, except for three late Form 4 reports filed by Jane Hsiao on March 15, 2016 to report purchases of the Company's common stock on March 8, 2016, March 9, 2016 and March 10, 2016.